Flagged Schur polynomial duality via a lattice path bijection: Specialisations of the main theorem

 \begin{proof} In \autoref{thm:main_theorem}, take \(\beta = (n^{n})\) and take \(\alpha\) to be the staircase given by \(\alpha_i = n-i\) for \(i \in [n]\).
 Then the left-hand matrix is \((h_{b-a}(x_{n-a}, \ldots, x_{n}))_{a \in A,b \in B}\) and the right-hand matrix is \((e_{a'-b'}(x_{n-a'+1}, \ldots, x_{n}))_{a' \in A^\comp,b \in B^\comp}\).
 Relabelling the variables (via \(x_i \mapsto x_{n+1-i}\)) gives the result. \end{proof}

 The \(q\)-binomial coefficients (also known as Gaussian coefficients) are polynomials in \(q\), and are a generalisation of the usual binomial coefficients in the sense that setting \(q=1\) yields the corresponding binomial coefficients.
-For a definition, see (for example) \cite[Section 3]{genbinoms}.
+They are defined (see for example \cite[\S3]{konvalina2000binomialcoefficients}) by

 \qbinomialidentity*